durai23/slurm_installation/slurm_installation.md

 Now, we SSH into *every node* and correct the permissions as well as start the Munge service.
 Chown munge key to user munge.
 Chmod munge key to 0700.
 <pre>chown -R munge: /etc/munge/ /var/log/munge/
 chmod 0700 /etc/munge/ /var/log/munge/</pre>
+Start the Munge service on all nodes.
 <pre>systemctl enable munge
 systemctl start munge</pre>
+## Test Munge
 Then you can test munge.
 To test Munge, we can try to access another node with Munge from our server node.
 <pre>munge -n
 munge -n | unmunge